randomthought/ScripScrap/README.md

       - https://news.ycombinator.com # Website to start
     extractPatters: # (Optional) The regex pattern of the url that contains data you wish to extract.
 Please note, url must match all patterns specified.
       - news
-    includePatterns: # (Optional) Postfix Regex patterns that match on discivered urls you wish to scrape
+    includePatterns: # (Optional) Postfix Regex patterns that match on discovered urls you wish to scrape
       - news.ycombinator.com
-   excludePatterns: # (Optional) Postfix Regex patterns that match on discivered urls you wish to scrape
+    excludePatterns: # (Optional) Postfix Regex patterns that match on discovered urls you do not wish to scrape
-    selectors: # CSS selectors containing that should match the content to be scraped
+    selectors: # CSS or Xpath selectors that should match the content to be scraped
       - name: Post Title
         type: css
         selector: .storylink